ckaestne/TypeChef/README.md

 > Christian Kaestner, Paolo G. Giarrusso, Tillmann Rendel, Sebastian Erdweg, Klaus Ostermann, and Thorsten Berger.
 [Variability-Aware Parsing in the Presence of Lexical Macros and Conditional Compilation](http://www.informatik.uni-marburg.de/~kaestner/oopsla11_typechef.pdf).
 In Proceedings of the 26th Annual ACM SIGPLAN Conference on Object-Oriented Programming, Systems, Languages, and Applications (OOPSLA) (Portland, OR), New York, NY, October 2011.
 ACM Press.

+A discussion of a module system including type checks and linker checks built on top of TypeChef was published as technical report:

+> Christian Kästner, Klaus Ostermann, and Sebastian Erdweg.
+[A Variability-Aware Module System](http://www.informatik.uni-marburg.de/~kaestner/tr_modulesys12.pdf).
+Technical Report 01/2012, Department of Mathematics and Computer Science, Philipps University Marburg, April 2012.

 An early overview of the project with a very preliminary implementation was published at

 > Andy Kenner, Christian Kästner, Steffen Haase, and Thomas Leich.
 [TypeChef: Toward Type Checking #ifdef Variability in C](http://www.informatik.uni-marburg.de/~kaestner/FOSD10-typechef.pdf).
 In Proceedings of the Second Workshop on Feature-Oriented Software Development (FOSD) (Eindhoven, The Netherlands), pages 25-32, New York, NY, USA, October 2010.
 ACM Press.